mccormickal/BellaBeat-Case-Study/views/views_documentation.md

 **Usage:**
 This view can be used to:
 1. **User Engagement Analysis**: Understand how odten users wear their smart devices, identifying highly engaged users versus those who need re-engagement.
-2. **Product Optimization**: Improve device features, such as battery life, comfort, and wearability, based on user wear-time trends.
+2. **Marketing Strategy**: Target users with personlized content, promotions, or engagement campaigns based on their device usage patterns.
-3. **Marketing Strategy**: Target users with personlized content, promotions, or engagement campaigns based on their device usage patterns.
+3. **Product Optimization**: Improve device features, such as battery life, comfort, and wearability, based on user wear-time trends.
-4. **Feature Enhancement**: Develop adaptive notifications, reminders, or insights based on how frequently users wear their devices.
+4. **Feature Enhancements**: Develop adaptive notifications, reminders, or insights based on how frequently users wear their devices.

 --